mohimamsaa/chat-api/README.md

 }
 ```

-- Create Second User with endpoint and save userId on reponse
+- Create Second User with endpoint and save userId on response

 ```bash
 POST http://localhost:3000/user